 With 60% rye this loaf has a gentle flavour and an unusually light texture with a great bite and flavoursome taste.

-Our organic grains are supplied by Shipton Mill where the wholemeal flours are milled on the banks of the Avon River.
+Our organic grains are supplied by Oak Forest Mills in Kilkenny and Shipton Mill where the wholemeal flours are milled on the banks of the local river.
 Stone-grinding flour is a simple, traditional process in which all the organic goodness of wholemeal flour is retained, unlike steel “roller” milling of white flour where the essential bran and germ is engineered away.
-We will also be stone milling ourselves onsite using a variety of ancient grains where possible.
+We will also be stone milling ourselves onsite using a variety of ancient Irish grains where possible.